lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

 Conducting the full parameter sweep over the [target regions](https://github.com/lxsllvn/spruceGBS/tree/main/02_reduced_ref) identified in Step 2 is not computationally feasible.
 Finding sites that yield enough SNPs for analysis while minimizing resources is a three-step process:
 - `param_exp_ref_step1.sh`: selects 100 Mbp from the longest non-contaminant scaffolds and divides them into 10 balanced reference subsets to enable efficient parallel processing.
-- `param_exp_ref_step2.sh`: runs ANGSD on each reference subset, separately for each domain, to identify sites with less than 50% missing data, thereby focusing analysis on reliably genotyped regions.
+- `param_exp_ref_step2.sh`: runs ANGSD with lenient settings (`-baq 0 -C 0 -minQ 20 -minMapQ 20`) on each reference subset, separately for each domain, to identify sites with less than 50% missing data, thereby focusing analysis on reliably genotyped regions.
-- `param_exp_ref_step3.sh`: merges high-quality sites from all subsets to construct domain-specific experimental references—producing indexed FASTA files and corresponding ANGSD region and site files for downstream analysis.
+- `param_exp_ref_step3.sh`: merges high-quality sites from all subsets to construct domain-specific experimental references—producing indexed fasta files and corresponding ANGSD region and site files for downstream analysis.

-### `param_exp_ref_step1.sh`: reference genome subsets

-select 100 Mbp from the longest putatively non-contaminant scaffolds (i.e., those without "putative contaminant" in their fasta headers), divided this into 10 subsets, and created a indexed reference genome and ANGSD region and site files
+### `param_exp_ref_step1.sh` usage

 ```
 #!/bin/bash